Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 | Grant / Revoke: | It is possible to create a change when granting and revoking an entitlement.
 It is also possible to create a change when only granting or revoking an entitlement.
 Please look at the change_example.JSON to see how this works.
 | Requester: | It is possible to edit who is the requester of the change.
 You can fill in the E-mail of the Topdesk person or fill in 'Employee' or 'Manager'.
 Please note if the requester is an 'Employee' or 'Manager' the script will check if the person is archived.
 If the person is archived the script will activate the person, create the change and archive the person again.
 | Request: | Fill in the request text.
 It is possible to use variables like $($p.Name.FamilyName) for the family name of the employee.
 Use \n for "enter".
-| Action: | Commenly filled in the Topdesk change template.
+| Action: | Commonly filled in the Topdesk change template.
 If so use null.
 | BriefDescription: | Fill in the desired title of the change.
 | Template: | Fill in the Topdesk template code of the change.
 This is mandatory.
-| Category: | Commenly filled in the Topdesk change template.
+| Category: | Commonly filled in the Topdesk change template.
 If so use null.
-| SubCategory: | Commenly filled in the Topdesk change template.
+| SubCategory: | Commonly filled in the Topdesk change template.
 If so use null.
 | ChanageType: | Fill in the change type Simple or Extensive.
-| Impact: | Commenly filled in the Topdesk change template.
+| Impact: | Commonly filled in the Topdesk change template.
 If so use null.
-| Benefit: | Commenly filled in the Topdesk change template.
+| Benefit: | Commonly filled in the Topdesk change template.
 If so use null.
-| Priority: | Commenly filled in the Topdesk change template.
+| Priority: | Commonly filled in the Topdesk change template.
 If so use null.

 ### Incidents
 It is possible to create incidents in Topdesk when granting or revoking an entitlement in HelloID.
 The content of the incidents is managed in a JSON file.
 The local HelloID agent needs to read this file.